Forest Hills, MI Demographics

 A map of Forest Hills's Population by Race

-Of the 745 places in Michigan, Forest Hills is the 41st most populous.
+Forest Hills is ranked the 39th most populous place in Michigan, out of 745 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Forest Hills was ranked the 41st most populous place in the 2020 Census.

 Forest Hills's White Population